 Every mentoring relationship is different.
-This is for sure.
-But mentees have provided positive testimonials of their mentoring sessions, and we’ve realized that there are some qualities that they appreciate across the board.
-Here they are.
+But mentees have provided positive testimonials of their mentoring sessions, and we’ve realized that there are some qualities that they appreciate.

 All right, at MentorCruise, you get a 7-day free trial with every mentor that you start with.
-This mitigates some of the risks involved when it comes to getting a bad fit.
+This mitigates some of the risks involved in getting a bad fit.